BlueTufa/tree/README.md

+# NOTE: This utility is deprecated and will only be left here for historical and source code sharing purposes.
+As an alternative, I recommend using the excellent https://github.com/sharkdp/fd instead.
+It does everything I envisioned this utility doing and some extra, and is also written in Rust.

+# Description
 A simple tree view which prints the full path of all files on a local file system, starting at the current working directory.

 This is very useful as an input to pipe operations.